Upstream Bio’s lead program, verekitug (UPB-101)

 A chronic inflammatory disease that obstructs airflow from the lungs.

-Similar to asthma, COPD is a chronic inflammatory disease that obstructs airflow from the lungs.
-Chronic inflammation causes structural changes within the lungs, narrowing already small airways and damaging lung parenchyma which causes air sacs to lose functionality and decreases lung elasticity.
+COPD is a chronic inflammatory disease associated with airflow worsening and episodic exacerbations that drive morbidity and mortality.
+Chronic inflammation causes structural changes within the lungs, narrowing already small airways and damaging lung tissue which causes air sacs to lose functionality.
 It is typically caused by long-term exposure to irritants, most often cigarette smoke.
 People with a history of asthma are also more likely to have COPD.
-COPD is the third leading cause of death worldwide, causing approximately 3.2 million deaths in 2019.
-Treatments for COPD are similar to those for asthma and CRSwNP.
-Despite available treatments, 60% of all COPD patients report some limitations in their daily activity, with 45% being unable to work and 75% complaining of difficulty climbing stairs.
-Given the high levels of morbidity and mortality associated with COPD, the currently available medicines are not sufficient to control symptoms or disease progression.

 Read